Originally published: 24 March 2026

 - Impact injuries

-- Exposure to dirt and contaminants
+- Exposure to dirt, contaminants or chemicals

 For a wider overview of PPE responsibilities, see what PPE is required by law in the UK workplace.